Easy one bowl Chocolate Buttermilk Sheet Cake recipe. Fudgy buttermilk frosting on top! Perfect for a crowd, or freeze for later.

 My only dilemma (if you can even call it that) is being left with SO MANY PIECES OF CAKE.
 No worries though, this cake freezes VERY WELL…

-A: First, for the future, I like to keep a can of this powdered buttermilk on hand.
-It’s so easy to use and has a long shelf life.
-Add the powder in with your dry ingredients, and the water with the liquids, the ratios are on the container.
-Second, if you don’t have any buttermilk, you can make your own using milk and lemon juice.
+If you don’t have any buttermilk, you learn how to make buttermilk using milk and lemon juice.
 Add 1 Tbsp of lemon juice to a measuring cup and add enough milk to reach 1 cup.
 Stir and let sit for 5 minutes.

 - Easy and delicious, these chewy Cinnamon Frosted Zucchini Cake Bars are the perfect sweet dessert any time of year!
 Serve chilled for extra flavor!